 UWSC Fills Gaps During Summer

-The programs are free of charge for participants, and many volunteers will be needed to make them happen!
-Volunteers can work as classroom or activity assistants, work directly with children or as food servers and check-in assistants.
-Please visit www.vcstory.org for more information and to sign up.
+These programs are free of charge for participants, and many volunteers will be needed to make them happen!
+Volunteers can work directly with youth as classroom or activity assistants, as food servers, or as check-in assistants.
+Please visit The Volunteer Center of Story County for more information or contact our Story County Reads Coordinator, Malai Amfahr, to sign up.

 - • Ames Public Library: June 4 - August 17• “Little Cyclone Camp” at Meeker Elementary School in Ames: June 11 - July 26• “Summer Enrichment” at Collins-Maxwell Elementary School : June 4 - July 19• “Food for Thought” at Nevada Central Elementary School: June 11 - July 26

 - Enrichment activities from previous years included learning opportunities in the areas of science, technology, reading, engineering, math and the arts.
 All sites for programs rely heavily on volunteers to provide the meals and the learning experiences.
 See the impact in the videos below!

 Ames Community School District, Ames Parks and Recreation, Ames Public Library, ACPC, Boys & Girls Club, Collins-Maxwell School District, Heartland AEA, Huxley Public Library, Iowa State University, Story County Extension and Outreach, Mary Greeley Medical Center, Nevada Central Elementary, Nevada Kiwanis, Nevada Public Library, Nevada School District, Raising Readers in Story County, Central Iowa RSVP, The Volunteer Center of Story County, and YSS.

 We would not be able to create and sustain great summer programming for children without the help of our dedicated partners.
 THANK YOU for helping us build a community of learners!